jmknopf1007/MovieReviewApp/README.md

 # Module One Final Project- Vintageflix

-For my mod 1 final project I built a command-line movie database application.<br>
+For my mod 1 final project I built a command line movie database application.<br>
 The movies in the database were taken from the Rotten Tomatoes website: https://www.rottentomatoes.com/top/bestofrt/top_100_classics_movies.